jelaludo/11ty_Jelaludo/eleventy-photo-gallery/SCROLL_FIX_ATTEMPTS.md

 ## Problem
 On iPhone, scrolling the home page triggers image clicks, opening the lightbox unintentionally.
 This makes the app unusable.

+## ✅ Final Solution (Attempt 6)
+**CSS-based pointer blocking during scroll** - Physically disables pointer events on gallery buttons when scrolling is detected.
+Simple, reliable, works with browser behavior instead of fighting it.

+See "Attempt 6" section below for full implementation details.

 ## Attempt History

 ### Attempt 1: Touch handlers with movement detection